 Regardless of the size of your business or the sector that you operate within, it is essential that you are aware of employment law rules and regulations.

-All businesses should be aware of ACAS who provide free information and guidance but also set down some of the key legal requirements and procedures employers much adhere to.
+All businesses should be aware of ACAS which provides free information and guidance but also set down some of the key legal requirements and procedures employers much adhere to.

 The key areas to consider in employment law